bh1nsn/ESP32-Remote-Rotor-Control/README.md

 The values of the ADC1 are then converted from 0-4096, into 0 - 360 degrees.
 Since the ADC is not 100% linear, you may have to put some small resistors from GND to the potentiometer as well as from 3.3V to the potentiometer.
 This is still WIP on my side.

 A small capacitor of 1nF helps to remove some noise but you may experiment with other values.
-Currently I have a 1 nF and a 10uF in parallel connected to pin 34 (the ADC channel used for the bearing)
+Currently I have a 1 nF in parallel connected to pin 34 (the ADC channel used for the bearing).
+Experiments are continuing using a separate super stabile 3.3 ref voltage.

 # In the making: